Robin970822/DABC-Net-for-COVID-19/index.md

     + [Usage](#Usage)
     + [Visualization of progress](#Visualization-of-progress)
 * [Data](#Data)

 ## Installation
-(If you run toolkit with packaged destop app, you can skip this step.)
+If you run toolkit with packaged desktop app, you can skip this step.

-[/DABC-Net is only tested on Windows.
-It may work on other operating systems as well but we do not guarantee that it will.
-/]:
-test

-An Nvidia GPU is needed for faster inference (about 16ms/slice on 1080ti gpu).
+An Nvidia GPU is needed for faster inference (about 16ms/slice on 1080ti GPU).

 Requirements: